charissefoo/charissefoo.github.io/content/portfolio/pianist-website.md

 [Check out Clarisse's website here.](https://sites.google.com/view/clarisseteo)

+Here's what Clarisse had to say:

+_"Charisse was very responsible and responsive.
+She listened attentively and researched what layout and design would best suit my needs.
+Her recommended choices were also user-friendly and aesthetically pleasing, and allowed me to continue working on my website after the handover."_

 ### Process

+Even with her professional social media accounts, YouTube channel, and Spotify artist page, there was no one platform with a holistic overview of Clarisse's practice as a pianist.
+This website would house her performances, recordings, professional photographs, news features, and biography.
+It would be easily accessible to media, devoted fans, or anyone with an interest in classical music.

-With the relative simplicity of a portfolio site, the main design decisions to be made were about information architecture: what information was available, and how would it be organised?
+With the relative simplicity of a portfolio site, the main design decisions to be made were about information architecture: **what information was available, and how would it be organised?**

 To learn established conventions, I diagrammed simple sitemaps of 6 other pianists' websites, focusing on primary navigation categories.

 {{< figure width="100%" src="/images/blog/pianist-website/charisse-foo-pianist-website-02.png" alt="sitemap competitive analysis" >}}

-Categorizing them by colour led to these major themes:
+Colour-categorization made these major themes apparent:

 - **About:** a biography, primarily text, sometimes with photos or quoted praise
 - **Performance Updates:** Schedule, Events, Calendar, Press, News